-RESPA is applicable to all "federally related mortgage loans," except as provided under 12 CFR 1024.5(b) and 1024.5(d), discussed below.
+RESPA is applicable to all "federally related mortgage loans," except as provided under 1024.5(b), discussed below.
 "Federally related mortgage loans" are defined as:

-Loans (other than temporary loans), including refinancings that satisfy the following two criteria:
+Loans (other than temporary loans), including refinancings, that satisfy the following two criteria:

-- First, the loan is secured by a first or subordinate lien on residential real property, located within a State, upon which either: - o A one-to-four family structure is located or is to be constructed using proceeds of the loan (including individual units of condominiums and cooperatives); or - o A manufactured home is located or is to be constructed using proceeds of the loan. - Second, the loan falls within one of the following categories: - o Loans made by a lender, 5 creditor, 6 dealer; 7 - o Loans made or insured by an agency of the federal government; - o Loans made in connection with a housing or urban development program administered by an agency of the federal government; - o Loans made and intended to be sold by the originating lender or creditor to FNMA, GNMA, or FHLMC (or its successor); 8 or - o Loans that are the subject of a home equity conversion mortgage or reverse mortgage issued by a lender or creditor subject to the regulation.
+- First, the loan is secured by a first or subordinate lien on residential real property, located within a State, upon which either: - A one-to-four family structure is located or is to be constructed using proceeds of the loan (including individual units of condominiums and cooperatives); or - A manufactured home is located or is to be constructed using proceeds of the loan. - Second, the loan falls within one of the following categories: - Loans made by a lender,4 creditor,5 dealer;6